HA-Bots/Auto-Filter-Bot/README.md

 • /chats - to get all groups.
 • /invite_link - to generate invite link.
 • /index - to index bot accessible channels.
+• /set_fsub - to set force subscribe channel.
+• /remove_fsub - to remove force subscribe channel.
-• /openai - Find solution to any question with ChatGPT
+• /set_pm_search - only for bot admin, to do on/off
 ```

 ## Variables